redplait/denvdis/README.md

 parser of nvdisasm output - some [details](https://redplait.blogspot.com/2025/06/nvdisasm-sass-parser.html)

 You can run "strange loop" to consume output of nvd - for this later must use option *-c*

+By default all 3 trying to load corresponding sm_xx.so from current directory - but you can peek those dir with env var SM_DIR